KnightOS/z80e/README.md

 A z80 emulator designed for debugging the [KnightOS kernel](https://github.com/KnightSoft/kernel).
 It emulates Texas Instruments calculators and is not recommended for general-purpose z80 debugging.
 It's not done yet.

+A list of keybindings can be found in [KEYBINDINGS.md](KEYBINDINGS.md)

 ## Why z80e?

 Most TI emulators have some of a shared set of problems, which z80e hopes to avoid. z80e is...